-A Personal or Joint non-registered account is not registered with the government.
+An individual or joint non-registered account is not registered with the government.
 Unlike registered accounts, non-registered accounts don't have any contribution or withdrawal limits.
 However, you are taxed on every dollar you earn, including capital gains, interest, and dividends.

 Before you begin

-- You can open both managed and self-directed trading Personal accounts with Wealthsimple.
+- You can open both managed and self-directed trading non-registered accounts with Wealthsimple.

 - You can open a managed Joint non-registered, but not a self-directed trading Joint account.

-- You can open as many managed Personal accounts as you would like.
+- You can open as many managed non-registered accounts as you would like.

-- When you open a managed Personal or Joint account, you can choose a risk level.
+- When you open a managed non-registered or Joint account, you can choose a risk level.
 You can update your risk level at any time.

-To open a Personal or Joint account, follow these steps:
+To open an individual or joint non-registered account, follow these steps: